CompileZero/javascript-brush-up/book/README.md

 > Q: How to use this book?

-A: Like Always, stert with
+A: Like Always, start with

 1. Why to Learn JS?